KristianAN/bleep-flake/README.md

 Only tested to work on nixOS and i have not tested if bash-completions are installed properly yet as I don't use bash...

 # Current limitations
+There are a couple of limitations because Nix and Bleep try to solve the same issue.

-Bleep can not manage it's own versions using this flake, see [bug](https://github.com/KristianAN/bleep-flake/issues/2).
+ - Bleep can not manage it's own versions using this flake, see [bug](https://github.com/KristianAN/bleep-flake/issues/2).
-Bleep can not manage JDKs with this flake for the same reason as above.
+ - Bleep can not manage JDKs with this flake for the same reason as above.
 Define the JDK in your flake for now.

+These are really non-issues when you are using Nix, but it does mean that you can't build bleep with bleep as bleep requires the JDK version to be defined in the bleep.yml.

 # Adding it to your flake

 It's as simple as adding this flake as an inputs and defining bleep in the outputs